With over one in four Americans age 65+ falling each year, NCOA provides facts, tools, and fall prevention strategies to help keep you safe.

 The Falls Free® Initiative's work includes:

 - Falls Free® National Action Plan: In March 2005, NCOA released the landmark evidence-based Falls Free® National Action Plan to prevent falls and fall-related injuries in older adults.
 The plan was updated in 2015 and continues to serve as a roadmap and catalyst for action.
-The plan includes goals, strategies and action steps to increase physical mobility, reduce the impact of medications as a falls risk factor, and improve home and environmental safety.
-The plan also promotes the expansion and funding of falls risk screening, assessment, and evidence-based programs.
+The plan includes goals, strategies, and action steps to increase physical mobility, reduce the impact of medications as a falls risk factor, and improve home and environmental safety.
+The plan also promotes the expansion and funding of falls risk screening, assessment, clinical interventions, and evidence-based programs.

 For more information: